tSQLt-org/tSQLt/docs/user-guide/assertions/assertemptytable.md

 [**@TableName** = ] name of table to be checked

-The name of a table which is expected to be empty. @Expected is NVARCHAR(MAX) with no default.
+The name of a table which is expected to be empty. @TableName is NVARCHAR(MAX) with no default.

 [**@Message** = ] ‘message’